ShivangDey491/Codes_in_C/README.md

 # Codes_in_C
-In this repository i will try to solve many problems in c language
+In this repository i will try to solve problems in c language